totaking/Docs-1/en-us/Development/[English]-Crowdfunding-contract.md

 ## Introduce

-In the following example,we will use smart contract for a crowdfunding campaign.the creator of the contract started crowdfunding,and initializes the number of tokens and the duration of the crowdfunding.If the crowdfunding is completed within the specified time, the crowdfunding will be successful.If the crowdfunding switch is turned off, a certain number of tokens based on a fixed exchange rate will be cast and credited to the name of the investor.Otherwise,the crowdfunding fails and the amount of the crowdfunding is returned to the investors.
+In the following example, we will use smart contract for a crowdfunding campaign.
+The creator of the contract started crowdfunding, and initializes the number of tokens and the duration of the crowdfunding.
+If the crowdfunding is completed within the specified time, the crowdfunding will be successful.
+If the crowdfunding switch is turned off, a certain number of tokens based on a fixed exchange rate will be cast and credited to the name of the investor.
+Otherwise, the crowdfunding fails and the amount of the crowdfunding is returned to the investors.

 There are two roles in the contract

 - Crowdfunder
 - Investor

-## Crowdfunding process
+## Crowdfunding Process

-- 1.Creating a crowdfunding contract refers to the beneficiary
+- 1.Creating a crowdfunding contract refers to the beneficiary.
-- 2.Deployment crowdfunding contract initializes the number and duration of crowdfunding tokens
+- 2.Deployment crowdfunding contract initializes the number and duration of crowdfunding tokens.
-- 3.Investors invest
+- 3.Investors invest.
-- 4.Determine if crowdfunding is over
+- 4.Determine if crowdfunding is over.
 	- If the crowdfunding time is not up and the number of crowdfunding tokens has been completed, turn off the crowdfunding switch.
 Investors are allocated tokens proportionally.
-Crowdfunding success
+Crowdfunding success.
 	- If the crowdfunding time is up and the amount of crowdfunding tokens has been completed, investors will be allocated tokens in proportion.
-Crowdfunding success
+Crowdfunding success.
 	- If the crowdfunding time is up and the number of crowdfunding tokens is not completed, the investor tokens will be returned.
-Crowdfunding failure
+Crowdfunding failure.

-## CrowdFunding contract
+## CrowdFunding Contract

 ```
 pragma solidity ^0.5.13;